sattiwari/oceanstore/tapestry/README.md

 Tapestry is a distributed object location are retrieval (DOLR) system.
 Its design is motivated from <a href="http://www.srhea.net/papers/tapestry_jsac.pdf">Tapestry: A Resilient Global-Scale Overlay for
 Service Deployment</a> paper.
 It is an overlay network that implements simple key based routing.

+# Usage Example
+[cli](cli.go) serves as a console for interacting with chord, creating nodes and querying state on the local nodes.
+It provides the following commands: table- Print this node’s routing table
+* <b>backpointers</b> Print this node’s backpointers
+* <b>objects</b> Print the object replicas stored on this node
+* <b>put</b> Stores the provided key-value pair on the local node and advertises the key to the tapestry
+* <b>lookup</b> Looks up the specified key in the tapestry and prints its location
+* <b>get</b> Looks up the specified key in the tapestry, then fetches the value from one of the returned replicas
+* <b>remove</b> Remove the value stored locally for the provided key and stops advertising the key to the tapestry
+* <b>list</b> List the keys currently being advertised by the local node
+* <b>leave</b> Instructs the local node to gracefully leave the Tapestry
+* <b>kill</b> Leaves the tapestry without graceful exit
+* <b>exit</b> Quit the CLI

 # Identifying Nodes and Objects
 Nodes and objects in the Tapestry network are each assigned a sequence of n base-16 digits globally unique identifier.